 Copyright 4

 License 5

-About this guide
+About this guide 9

-Purpose of this guide
+Purpose of this guide 9

 Audience

 How this guide is organized 9

 Performance tips and tricks

 The tips

 Use prepared statements with substitution parameters

 Create indexes, and make sure they are being used

+Ensure table statistics are accurate

-Increase the size of the data page cache
+Increase the size of the data page cache 11

 Tune the size of database pages

-Avoid expensive queries
+Avoid expensive queries.

 Use the appropriate getXXX and setXXX methods for the type

-Tune database booting/class loading

-Avoid inserts in autocommit mode if possible
+Tune database booting/class loading Avoid inserts in autocommit mode if possible

-Customize the optimizer methods for table functions
+Improve the performance of table functions

+Configure Derby to use an in-memory database

 More tips

 Shut down the system properly

-Put Derby first in your classpath 14
+Put Derby first in your classpath

-Tuning databases and applications 15
+Tuning databases and applications

 Application and database design issues

 Avoiding table scans of large tables

 Avoiding compiling SQL statements

 Shielding users from Derby class-loading events

 Analyzing statement execution

 Working with RunTimeStatistics

 Overview

-How you use the RUNTIMESTATISTICS attribute 21
+How you use the RUNTIMESTATISTICS attribute

+How you use the XPLAIN style

 Analyzing the information

-DML statements and performance
+DML statements and performance 30

-Performance and optimization.
+Performance and optimization 30

+Index use and access paths

-Joins and performance.
+Joins and performance

-Derby's cost-based optimization Locking and performance
+Derby's cost-based optimization

+Locking and performance

 Transaction-based lock escalation

 Locking a table for the duration of a transaction

 Non-cost-based optimizations

 Non-cost-based sort avoidance (tuple filtering)

-The MIN() and MAX() optimizations Overriding the default optimizer behavior
+The MIN() and MAX() optimizations

+Overriding the default optimizer behavior 45

-Selectivity and cardinality statistics
+Selectivity and cardinality statistics 47

 Determinations of rows scanned from disk for a table scan

 How the optimizer determines the number of rows in a table

 Estimations of rows scanned from disk for an index scan

-Queries with a known search condition
+Queries with a known search condition 47

-Queries with an unknown search condition
+Queries with an unknown search condition 48

-Statistics-based versus hard-wired selectivity 44
+Statistics-based versus hard-wired selectivity 48

-Selectivity from cardinality statistics 44
+Selectivity from cardinality statistics

 Selectivity from hard-wired assumptions

 What are cardinality statistics?
-45

-Working with cardinality statistics 46
+Working with cardinality statistics

-When cardinality statistics are automatically updated 46
+When cardinality statistics are automatically updated

 When cardinality statistics go stale

 Internal language transformations

 Predicate transformations

 BETWEEN transformations

 LIKE transformations

 Simple IN predicate transformations

 NOT IN predicate transformations

 OR transformations

 Transitive closure

 Transitive closure on join clauses

 Transitive Closure on Search Clauses

 View transformations

 View flattening

 Predicates pushed into views or derived tables

 Subquery processing and transformations

 Materialization

 Flattening a subquery into a normal join

 Flattening a subquery into an EXISTS join

 Flattening VALUES subqueries

 DISTINCT elimination in IN, ANY, and EXISTS subqueries

 IN/ANY subquery transformation

 Outer join transformations

 Sort avoidance

-DISTINCT elimination based on a uniqueness condition
+DISTINCT elimination based on a uniqueness condition 64

-Combining ORDER BY and DISTINCT
+Combining ORDER BY and DISTINCT .
+65

-Combining ORDER BY and UNION
+Combining ORDER BY and UNION .
+66

-Aggregate processing
+Aggregate processing 66

-COUNT(nonNullableColumn) 62
+COUNT(nonNullableColumn) .
+66

-Trademarks 63
+Trademarks 67

+01